LOS ANGELES — Purple and gold confetti raining down upon him, Kobe Bryant hopped up on the scorer’s table, shook his fists and extended five fingers.

 Bryant earned his fifth title with the Lakers, who repeated as NBA champions for the first time since winning three straight from 2000-02.
-Coach Phil Jackson added his 11th, matching Russell’s total and possibly putting a cap on his remarkable career if he decides to leave the Lakers.

-“Well, first of all I want to thank everybody in my hood,” Artest said in an ABC interview right after the game.
+“Well, first all I want to thank everybody in my hood,” Artest said in an ABC interview right after the game.
 “I definitely want to thank my doctors … my psychiatrist, she really helped me relax a lot.”

 Paul Pierce had 18 points and 10 rebounds for the Celtics, who just couldn’t finish the final quarter of a remarkable playoff run after a fourth-place finish in the Eastern Conference.
 Kevin Garnett added 17 points, but Boston flopped in two chances to clinch the series in Los Angeles after winning Game 5 back home.